 - A minimum of 28 credits is required for the LLM degree.
 An LLM candidate may take a maximum of 33 credits. - b.
 Course load: The minimum course load for full-time LLM students is 10 credits.
 The maximum course load is 16 credits in the fall and 17 credits in the spring semester. - c.
 Each LLM candidate must satisfactorily complete the following courses: Constitutional Law, Civil Procedure I and II, Contracts, Torts, Criminal Law, Property, Legal Analysis and Writing I, Professional Responsibility and Legal Research.
-With the approval of the Director of International and Comparative Law Programs or the Director's designee, an LLM candidate may substitute a different course for Contracts, Torts, Criminal Law, or Property if the candidate has successfully completed a comparable course at another law school.
+With the approval of the Vice Dean for Students, an LLM candidate may substitute a different course for Contracts, Torts, Criminal Law, or Property if the candidate has successfully completed a comparable course at another law school.
 Although course requirements may be waived, the total number of credits required for degree completion remains unchanged. - d.
-LLM candidates have the option of enrolling in additional courses during their second semester, with prior approval of the Director of International Programs. - e.
+LLM candidates have the option of enrolling in additional courses during their second semester, with prior approval of the Vice Dean for Students. - e.
 A cumulative average of 2.20 is required for successful completion of the LLM degree. - f.
 Residence requirement: To obtain this degree, students must be in residence at Vermont Law School for two semesters.